modelica/ModelicaSpecification/RationaleMCP/0021/Readme.md

 This new language feature can be used, for example, in the following application areas:
 * Compute total properties of a model (e.g. compute total center of mass from all parts of a satellite).
 * Check that the requirements on a class are fulfilled by all instances of this class present in the model at hand.
-Such types of examples are discussed in the paper (Elmqvist et al., 2015).
+Such types of examples are discussed in the paper [Elmqvist et al., 2015](#elmqvist-et-al-2015).

 These examples are also available in the attached test library [MetaProperties.mo](MetaProperties.mo).